 Hokkaido’s highest mountain at 2,290m, Asahidake offers an experience a world away from Niseko’s hustle and bustle.
 Get past the ‘no patrol, no sweep’ sign and you’re often on your own, especially after each ropeway load disgorges and disappears.
-As it inevitably gets more popular there is often a morning frenzy as day tripper groups get over from Furano, but stay right at the base and you’re virtually guaranteed your fill of fresh lines and a total getaway experience.
-Get a lap or two in before the day trippers arrive then do some hiking.
+As it has got more popular there is often a morning frenzy as day tripper groups from Furano arrive, but stay right at the base and you can usually get a lap or two in before the day trippers show up.
+If and when they do, it’s time to go hiking.

 Love at first sight, or actually love sight unseen, was my reaction to Asahidake, a mountain on my must-ski list for years.
 It wasn’t till the afternoon of day two here that the clouds parted, it stopped snowing, and we actually got to see the steaming horseshoe shape peak in all its glory.
 No wonder the local indigenous people call it Kamui Mitara, the ‘Playground of the Gods’ – it’s a magical place, in a beautiful setting.